tweag/chainsail/docs/algorithmic_parameters.md

 - **`max_replicas`**: upper limit of temperatures to simulate.
 If the result of the schedule optimization exceeds this value, optimization is aborted and the current schedule is interpolated to fit the maximum number of allowed replicas.
 This number crucially determines the computational cost: the higher it is, the more processors and thus VMs are required.
 Default: 100.

 ### Other Replica Exchange parameters
-RESAAS currently supports a single way of choosing exchange partners, namely, in an alternating manner, a simulation tries to exchange its state with its lower- or higher-temperature neighbor: in the first round of exchanges, the exchange partners are given by the replicas with indice `(1,2), (3,4), (5,6),...` and then, after a certain number of samples, in the next round of exchanges, replicas with indices `(2,3), (4,5), (6,7)` attempt pairwise exchanges.
+Chainsail currently supports a single way of choosing exchange partners, namely, in an alternating manner, a simulation tries to exchange its state with its lower- or higher-temperature neighbor: in the first round of exchanges, the exchange partners are given by the replicas with indice `(1,2), (3,4), (5,6),...` and then, after a certain number of samples, in the next round of exchanges, replicas with indices `(2,3), (4,5), (6,7)` attempt pairwise exchanges.
 That way, optimal "communication" between all replicas is assured.
 The only parameters here are